Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

-# A.2 - Security within Development
+# A.2 - Secure Development

 ## 1. Roles & Training